Artiume/Crypto/README.md

 ### Exchanges

 In order to convert to crypto or to cash, an Exchange is required.
 Some services such as [MoonPay](https://www.moonpay.com/) will let you use VISA to buy crypto using your debit card.
 Some Exchanges such as [CoinBase](https://coinbase.com/) will give you your public and private keys in order to control your wallets.
 Other exchanges such as [eToro](https://www.etoro.com/en-us/) allow you open a spread against a cryptocurrency similar to a stock.
 Exchanges such as eToro are frowned upon because you are unable to control the crypto wallet, you have to trust eToro to ensure your money is safe.
-Coinbase provides a flat fee of $3 per $100. [eToro's Fees](https://www.etoro.com/trading/fees/) is based on a small % of the spread so it can fluctaute between a small % to a high %.
+Coinbase provides a flat fee of $3 per $100. [eToro's Fees](https://www.etoro.com/trading/fees/) is based on a small % of the spread so it can fluctaute between a small fee to a high fee.

 ## How to Mine and its different aspects